TukuToi/better-wp-plugin-boilerplate/README.md

 ## How to Create a Plugin

-The Boilerplate can be installed directly into your plugins folder "as-is".
+The Better WordPress Plugin Boilerplate (everything *inside and inclusive* the folder `plugin-name` of this repo) can be installed directly into your plugins folder "as-is".

 You will want to rename it and the classes and methods inside of it to fit your needs.
+Some comments inside the Boilerplate may need to be rewritten as well, and adapted to your code/use case.

 For example, if your plugin is named 'example-me' then:

 * rename files from `plugin-name` to `example-me`